 resolveEmergencyReview(proposalId) | Permissionless | Finalizes after reviewEnd.
 Slashes owner bond if blocked. |

-The governor-side counterparts are emergencySettleWithCalls, cancelEmergencySettle, and finalizeEmergencySettle.
+The governor-side counterparts are emergencySettleWithCalls, cancelEmergencySettle, and finalizeEmergencySettle (which takes proposalId only — the registry holds the calls).
 See Execution & Settlement — Settlement Paths.

 Slashing